openSUSE/docserv/README.md

 # What is this?
-Docserv² is a set of scripts and configuration files to automatically build DocBook XML documentation in several languages and publish the result as static web content.
+Docserv² is a daemon to semi-automatically build DAPS-compatible DocBook XML and AsciiDoc documentation sources and generate accompanying Web pages for navigating the result.

+High notes:

+* Supports HTML, PDF, Single-HTML, and EPUB output formats
+* Support for localized documentation
+* Documents created outside of Docserv² can be linked to from the navigational pages
+* Output directory tree is all-static Web content
+* Separation of build server and publishing server(s)
+* Documentation sources are automatically synchronized from a remote Git repository
+* Output documents can be rebuilt and synchronized to publishing servers using a simple API call
+* Rigorous configuration format that (hopefully) prevents errors etc.

 # Installing Docserv²
 RPM builds are available in the openSUSE Build Service in the